Welcome to COYOTE!

 • Full access to all stories (Yappers and Howlers get an extra behind-the-scenes story, too)

-• The comments section to connect with fellow Bay Area locals
+• The comments section to talk smack or connect with fellow members

 • The satisfaction of supporting worker-owned, independent journalism

-So far, thousands of readers have joined as free subscribers, and more than a thousand have already become paying members who make this work possible.
+So far, thousands of readers have joined as free subscribers, and more than 1,600 have already become paying members who make this work possible.

 Since you just signed up, we wanted to encourage you to take the leap and support this new model of local journalism.
-You can keep reading select free stories, but if you become a member now, you'll get 20% off your first year of membership.
+You can keep reading select free stories, but if you become a member now, you'll get 15% off your first year of membership.
+That's just $68, or about $1.30 per week.
+That's about half of an avocado!?

 Thank you for trying COYOTE.
 Don't be a stranger.